Wenmingxing/Heron-Boat/README.md

     rostopic pub -r 6 cmd_vel geometry_msgs/Twist "[1.0,0,0]" "[0,0,0]"

-    for the message, [1.0,0,0] means the linear.x = 1.0 (in meter), linear.y = linear.z = 0 since we only care about the forward and
+    for the message, [1.0,0,0] means the linear.x = 1.0 (in meter), linear.y = linear.z = 0 since we only care about the
+    forward and
     backward speed.
-    [0,0,0] means the angular.x = angular.y = angular.z = 0 (in radian), in that case we can finish the linear speed PID tuning without
+    [0,0,0] means the angular.x = angular.y = angular.z = 0 (in radian), in that case we can finish the linear speed PID
+    tuning without
     input the angular speed command.
-After we finish the linear one, then can try to tune the PID controller with the follo- wing command.
+After we finish the linear one, then can try to tune the PID controller with the follo-wing command.
     rostopic pub -r 6 cmd_vel geometry_msgs/Twist "[0,0,0]" "[0,0,0.5]" which will drive the boat in circle rounds.

     4) another terminal, rqt_plot